shaheedazaad/anovapowersim/README.md

 - Heteroskedastic ANOVA.
 Simulation functions require one common marginal variance; unequal correlations and Greenhouse--Geisser corrections remain supported for repeated-measures designs.

-Simulation functions warn when their default common `sd = 1` or default within-subject correlation of `0.5` is used.
-Covariance specifications also warn when only some correlations are defined; the default correlation fills only the undefined pairs.
 - Simple main effects/pairwise comparisons

 ## Other packages